cmayron/Legal-Calculus/README.md

 # **IX.
 THE EDITION PURITY DOCTRINE — THE NON‑MIXING RULE**

-Each edition is sovereign.
+Each Edition is sovereign.

-No edition may:
+No Edition may:

 - borrow from another
 - contaminate another